bstopp/puppet-aem/README.md

 Optional.
 List of resource properties which should be ignored as _passwords_ unless `force_passwords` is _true_.
 Valid options: Array of values.

 ##### `protected_properties`
 Optional.
 List of properties which cannot be updated.
 They will be persisted when creating, but ignored during updates.
-Valid optoins: Array of values.
+Valid options: Array of values.
 Default: `['jcr:primaryType']`.

 ##### `username`
 Required.
 The username for authentication to AEM.